 If you find an ill or injured bird (or other critter), it is crucial to the animal's survival that it be given to a licensed wildlife rehabilitator.
 It is not legal to keep and care for the animal unless you are a licensed rehabilitator.
 Under the Migratory Bird Treaty Act, it is illegal to posses a wild native bird (or their nests, eggs or young) without a permit.

 To find a rehabber nearest you, see link below.
-Most states have a Department of Natural Resources/Wildlife website which lists licensed rehabilitators or phone numbers.
+Most states have a Department of Natural Resources/Wildlife website which lists licensed Rehabilitators or phone numbers.
 Local Audubon chapters, some bird clubs, Wild Bird Centers, Humane Societies, and local animal control officers may have names.
 Or you can call your local nature center, or a bird specialty store.
+For ORPHANED BLUEBIRD NESTLINGS only, contact a bluebird society near you to see if they can foster a baby in an existing nest - see list.

 To capture a sick or injured songbird, use a barrier, or try to lure it onto a porch or into a garage with food scattered on the ground, and then throw a T-shirt or pillowcase over it and gently but firmly pick it up through the cloth.
 (If you use a towel, broken feathers or toenails could get caught in the loops.)